btrplace/migrations-UCC-15/README.md

 ## Setup the environment

-All the experiments have been executed on the [Grid'5000 infrastructure](https://www.grid5000.fr/mediawiki/index.php/Grid5000:Home) (g5k), so you must have an account in order to reproduce the experiments.
+All the experiments have been executed on the [Grid'5000 infrastructure](https://www.grid5000.fr/mediawiki/index.php/Grid5000:Home) (g5k), so you must have an account to be able to reproduce the experiments.
 We used both `Griffon` and `Graphene` clusters from the Nancy site ([network](https://www.grid5000.fr/mediawiki/index.php/Nancy:Network)/[hardware](https://www.grid5000.fr/mediawiki/index.php/Nancy:Hardware)).